EIRTeam/eirteam-docs/documentation/swansong/swansong_pitch.rst

 fans of videogames who aren't happy with the current status quo of very neutralized and bland storytelling that doesn't attempt risky things.

 *Swansong*'s rarity as an independent game of these characteristics, one that tries to tell a mature, semi-beliveable story with a complex parkour system on top of it, something that even bigger studios seem to have dropped the ball at is its main uniqueness.
-It isn't entirely without precedent however, as other censorship-resistant titles like *Little Witch Nobeta*, *The Coffin of Andy and Leyley* and, until recently, *Skullgirls* have achieved good levels of popularity without breaking the bank in terms of budget and are loved by a small but very dedicated playerbase, this is a double-edged sword as such playerbase also tends to be very critical, so it's important to deliver a good product to them.
+It isn't entirely without precedent however, as other titles that challenge the status quo like *Manhunt*, *Postal 2* and *Wolfenstein* have achieved good levels of popularity without breaking the bank in terms of budget and are loved by a small but very dedicated playerbase, this is a double-edged sword as such playerbase also tends to be very critical, so it's important to deliver a good product to them.

 Development